 And now maybe it’s time to seek that help.
 The reason why you should think about some of these things beforehand is that you should expect the designer to ask about all of this.
 If you’ve already put some thought into it, your answers will be clearer.
 You’ll also know what you’re not sure about it and can ask their input.

 The Search Begins

 Now that you’ve done a little soul searching, it’s time to start looking for that freelance logo design service or artist.
 You’ve got a lot of outlets to look at, one great choice is our own BunnyStudio design team.
-We can handle your design needs in an efficient, clear, professional manner.
+We can handle your design needs in an efficient, clear, professional manner, submit a project now!

 One consideration will be the time frame.
 Are you in a rush to get your design back?
 Or is it something that can wait a bit?
 Discuss this with your prospective design team and find someone to meet your needs.
 BunnyStudio has an average turnaround time of about 24 to 72 hours.
 One advantage of working with a freelance design service is that they usually can guarantee that turnaround time so you won’t be stuck waiting for your logo.

 Another big consideration, of course, is pricing.
 Freelance logo design pricing can vary immensely from company to company and individual to individual.
 Deluxe.com tells us that you can expect any logo to run at least $100 (probably more) and, of course, upwards in the $1000’s.
 Some factors that will dictate cost are

 - the complexity of the design

 - the size of the company

 - working with an individual or a design service

 Some business owners like to work directly with their designer or freelance logo design team, others are happy working with a service that puts a great team together to get your job done.
 Whichever is a great choice, it just depends on what you are comfortable with.